glaucuslinux/glaucus/README.md

 * Extra performance related optimizations

-* 130+ packages building successfully

-* doesn't require a separate partition to build and install into

-* doesn't require a chroot to build correctly (unfortunately this will change, as the graphics stack is really picky when it comes to libdirs)

 ## Supported Architectures

-Currently only `x86_64-pc-linux-musl` is supported with no plans in the near future to support any other architecture.
+Currently only `x86_64-pc-linux-musl` is supported with plans in the near future to support other architectures like x86, ARM, Raspberry PI, RISC-V and PowerPC.

-ARM, Raspberry Pi and RISC-V support might be added in the distant future though.

 ## Minimum Requirements